vishalcloudyuga/dcos-docs/1.9/usage/storage/external-storage.md

 *   `name` is the name that your volume driver uses to look up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
 If one does not exist, it is [created implicitly][8].
 Otherwise, the existing volume is reused.

 *   The `external.options["dvdi/driver"]` option specifies which Docker volume driver to use for storage.
-If you are running Marathon on DC/OS, this value is probably `rexray`.
+The only Docker volume driver provided with DC/OS is `rexray`.
 [Learn more about REX-Ray][9].

 *   You can specify additional options with `container.volumes[x].external.options[optionName]`.
 The dvdi provider for Mesos containers uses `dvdcli`, which offers the options [documented here][10].
 The availability of any option depends on your volume driver.